aardappel/lobster/docs/source/language_reference.md

 def name(arg1, arg2): body
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`body` can either be a single expression, multiple expressions all on a single
+`body` can either be a single expression, or, most commonly, an indentation
-line separated by `;`, or, most commonly, an indentation (start of code on the
+(start of code on the next line further than the previous line,
-next line further than the previous line, in this case the `def` keyword), and
+in this case the `def` keyword), and
 then any number of expressions on their own line separated by linefeeds, until a
 de-dedentation occurs (return to the indentation level of the parent, in this
 case again the `def` keyword).
 It is an error to de-dedent less than the parent